Skylarks Learning

 Early English Literature

 Homework is expected to take two hours in total - this includes three readings and a submitted assignment (such as a chapter narration, an explanation of a writer's technique, or a creative piece of work that will give the children chance to experiment with a variety of writing styles).
+Students will also be provided with optional copywork prompts and grammar tips to incororate into their wider learning.

 Reading will include